2023 Affirm Loan Review

 How to get a loan with Affirm

-How Affirm compares to other loan companies
+How Affirm compares to other personal loan companies

-|Minimum credit score||Not disclosed||None||600|
+|Minimum credit score||Not specified||Not specified||Not specified|

-|Repayment term||6 weeks to 12 months||6 weeks to 18 months||24 to 60 months|
+|Repayment term||1 to 48 months||6 or 12 months||6 to 24 months|

-|Funding timeline||Receive funds within minutes of applying||Receive funds within minutes of applying||Receive funds as soon as the next business day|
+|Funding timeline||Receive funds within minutes of applying||Receive funds within minutes of applying||Receive funds within minutes of applying|

 How we rated Affirm